Gilgamech/website/www/2021/October.md

 Humans are neuroprocessors mounted to frames.
 Our neuroprocessors have huge computation ability, but still finite, and can be depleted in daily situations.

-Lumping people together is a monkeysphering * process where our brains "combine" people with similar physical characteristics, in an attempt to simplify and reduce the amount of information being processed.
+Lumping people together is a monkeysphering * process where our brains 'combine' people with similar physical characteristics, in an attempt to simplify and reduce the amount of information being processed.
 This process can easily become problematic or even harmful, and the first step in preventing it is identifying it.

 - Monkeysphering is the set of techniques we use to keep the information about other people, stored in our brains, to a manageable level.
 It's based on [Dunbar's number](https://en.wikipedia.org/wiki/Dunbar's_number) being the upper limit to an average human neuroprocessor's data storage and processing ability.
 And nobody wants to run their brain at 100% all the time, as it's exhausting.